The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 John Carroll University and engineered the studios for CCER (Cleveland Catholic Educational Radio) which was

-opening of the Rock and Rool Hall of Fame, and after "retiring" had another career with Pro Video Systems.
+engineering the grand-opening of the Rock and Roll Hall of Fame!
+After "retiring" from WEWS, he had another career with

 Bob Leskovec '60 served as

-Chief Engineer of WCLV for a number of years while getting an MS
+Chief Engineer of WCLV 95.5FM for a number of years while getting a BS and MS

-in Physics from JCU and moving on to a long career as Sr Staff Physicist at Case Western Reserve University, including tending to
+in Physics from JCU and moving on to a long career as Sr Staff Physicist, and Director of Electronic Services

-Bob Kozar '62 went on to work at WJW, both Radio and TV, got an MS in Physics from the
+Bob Kozar '62 went on to work at WJW Radio and TV, got an MS in Physics from the

 University of Dayton

-and moved on to a long career as Program Director at NASA, and Lecturer at the University of Toledo.
+and moved on to a long career as Program Director at NASA Plum Brook, and Lecturer and Administrator at the University of Toledo.

-A few years behind them, Ted Alexander SJ'64 started out in broadcasting at WELW, and became
+Two years behind him, Ted Alexander SJ'64 started out in broadcasting at WELW, and became

 Chief Engineer.
 He moved on to become an on-air personality or Chief Engineer, and sometimes both, at various

-heard in commercials on every radio and TV station in Northeast Ohio.
+heard in commercials and voiceovers on every radio and TV station in Northeast Ohio.
+Right after he finally officially "retired",

-also started at WCLV, worked at TV-8, followed Leskovec to CWRU, took over care of WRUW, got a BSEE, and then an
+followed Leskovec to CWRU, took over care of WRUW, got a BS in Electrical Engineering, then an

-moved on to studying internal medicine at the CWRU Medical school, but finally settled into a long practice as an OB-GYN.
+moved on to studying internal medicine in the CWRU Medical school.
+He had a long practice as an OB-GYN, and

-These are only a few of the success stories.
+These are only a few of the SJHRC member success stories.